 When filing your taxes, you’ll need to include income information found on your W-2.
-At the end of the year, your employer sends both you and the government a copy of your W-2 form so that all applicable parties have correct information concerning your taxable income, as well as how much was withheld, for the year.
-For example, if your employer withheld $8,000 for federal taxes, your W-2 will show $8,000 in federal withholding so you get credit for it on your tax return.
+At the end of the year, your employer sends both you and the government a copy of your W-2 form so that all applicable parties have correct information concerning your taxable income, as well as how much was withheld for the year.
+For example, if your employer withheld $8,000 for federal taxes, your W-2 will show $8,000 in federal withholding, so the IRS can calculate if you owe taxes or are owed a tax return.

 Your W-2 won’t match any amount on your W-4 because the W-4 itself doesn’t state a specific total dollar amount to withhold — just the factors that help your employer calculate withholding.
 You can check your last pay stub for the year, however, to make sure the money withheld adds up to what is reported on your W-2.

 You should receive your W-2 by the end of January of the following year.
 That means for the 2017 calendar year, you should receive your W-2 from your employer by Jan.
 31, 2018.